 Do You Want a Deep End in Your Pool?

 The main question to ask when considering pool depth is: What is the pool going to be used for?
 If the pool is going to entertain higher energy activities like jumping and diving, a pool with a deep end is probably a better.
 Shallow pools with a uniform depth tend to be a better choice for young kids and leisurely pool owners.
-Luckily, pools can have both a shallow and deep end, so the choice is never too difficult.
-For more advice on what pool depth is best for your situation, contact your local pool professionals at Zagers.
+Luckily, both in-ground pools and above ground pools can have both a shallow and deep end.
+Learn more about installing an above ground pool with a deep end.